nayakam/technologies/mongodb/readme.md

 subsets of data

 ####    Case Insensitive Indexes:
-*   supports text search using case insensitive search
+*   Supports text search using case insensitive search

 ####    Sparse Indexes:
-*   Only index documents which have the given field
+*   Only index documents which have the given field even it is null value

 ##  [Aggregation](https://docs.mongodb.com/manual/aggregation/)